 ALDAcon is the annual convention of the Association of Late-Deafened Adults (ALDA).
-It is held in various cities around the country, generally rotating from the eastern section of the country to the middle of the country, to the western section of the country.
-ALDAcon usually begins with a Presidential reception on Wednesday evening and ends with a Farewell Brunch on Sunday morning.
-ALDAcon features guest speakers, workshops of interest to late-deafened adults, exhibits by vendors of products and services for people with hearing loss, the presentation of various ALDA awards to deserving individuals, the annual business meeting of ALDA, entertainment after the Friday evening banquet, and the famous Karaoke Party on Saturday evening, where everyone lets their hair down and pretends they have a "golden voice."
+It is held in various cities around the country, generally rotating from the east coast to the west, including the central part of the country.
+ALDAcon usually begins with a Welcome Reception on Wednesday evening and ends with a Farewell Brunch on Sunday morning.
+In between that time, members are invited to attend various presentations and workshops, the exhibits hall, the ALDA business meeting, the I King Jordan Awards Banquet and the famous Karaoke Party, where everyone lets their hair down and pretends they have a "golden voice."

 Communication between individuals is guided by the ALDA philosophy of "Whatever works!"
-Some folks speak and use their hearing aids or cochlear implants to listen, while others speech read, use sign language, gesture wildly, or write notes in order to communicate.
+Some folks speak and use hearing aids or cochlear implants to listen, while others speech read, use sign language, gesture wildly, or write notes in order to communicate.

 ALDA welcomes everyone of all hearing levels and ALDAcon's spirit of inclusiveness is demonstrated every year.
 If you have never attended an ALDAcon, you don't know what you have missed.
 Come join us and enjoy the warmth of the ALDA family at its annual gathering!